CyVerse-learning-materials/learning-materials-home/index.rst

 Contributing  to the Learning Center
 -------------------------------------
-You can contribute to the Learning Center.
-Everything from fixing a typo to adding new documentation pieces.
+You can contribute to the Learning Center - everything from fixing a typo to adding new documentation pieces.

 .. list-table::
     :header-rows: 1

     * - Tutorial
       - Platform(s)